-We’ve hand-picked a mix of Massachusetts General Hospital and other research-related news and stories for your weekend reading enjoyment:
+We’ve hand-picked a mix of research-related news and stories for your weekend reading enjoyment:

 You Share Everything with Your Bestie.
 Even Brain Waves – New research suggests the roots of friendship extend even deeper than previously suspected.
 Scientists have found that the brains of close friends respond in remarkably similar ways as they view a series of short videos: the same ebbs and swells of attention and distraction, the same peaking of reward processing here, boredom alerts there.

 Making health research relevant — and less feared — in the Mississippi Delta – People from communities like the Mississippi Delta — rural citizens, those with low incomes, and people of color — tend not to participate in health research.
 The scientific community is working to change that, but it isn’t easy.

 A ‘breakthrough in organ preservation’: Study shows keeping livers warm helps preserve them for transplant – New research has found that a new machine – one designed to mimic the environment of the human body and keep the organ warm and breathing as it’s being shuttled from donor to recipient – keeps livers safer for longer than cold storage, and also allows surgeons to transplant organs that might otherwise have been thrown out.

 When Will the Gender Gap in Science Disappear? – A new study estimates that it will take 16 years for women and men to publish papers in equal numbers.
 For physics, it will take 258.